wechto/paper/README.md

   *Policy Evaluation*: LP form of Q ---> policy evaluation via largrangian ---> change the problem before applying duality (constant function, f-divergence, fenchel-rockafellar duality);  *Policy Optimization*: policy gradient ---> offline policy gradient via the lagrangian ---> fenchel-rockafellar duality for the regularized optimization (regularization with the kl-d) ---> imitation learning;  *RL with the LP form of V*: max-likelihood policy learning ---> policy evaluation with the V-lp; *Undiscounted Settings*

-  :curly_loop: [A Unified View of Entropy-Regularized Markov Decision Processes](https://arxiv.org/pdf/1705.07798.pdf) :fire: :droplet:  ​

-  using the conditional entropy of the joint state-action distributions as regularization yields a dual optimization problem closely resembling the Bellman optimality equations

-  :curly_loop: [A Theory of Regularized Markov Decision Processes](https://arxiv.org/pdf/1901.11275.pdf) :+1::volcano: :boom: :droplet:

-  We have introduced a general theory of regularized MDPs, where the usual Bellman evaluation operator is modified by either a fixed convex function or a Bregman divergence between consecutive policies.
-We shown how many (variations of) existing algorithms could be derived from this general algorithmic scheme, and also analyzed and discussed the related propagation of errors.